fsfe/reuse-docs/spec.md

 ### REUSE.toml

-Copyright and Licensing Information MAY be associated with a file through a `REUSE.toml` file.
+Licensing Information MAY be associated with a file through a `REUSE.toml` file.
 The intended use case of this method is large directories where including a comment header in each file (or in `.license` companion files) is impossible or undesirable.